What is the CAPS Fellows Program?

-The recommendation is an important component of your application, so be thoughtful in identifying a faculty or staff member who can attest to your character, skills, and capacity for leadership and service.
+The reference is an important component of your application, so be thoughtful in identifying a faculty or staff member who can attest to your character, skills, and capacity for leadership and service.
 Be sure to contact your recommender(s) as soon as possible to give them plenty of time to fill out the recommendation form.
 Please do not have more than 2 faculty/staff submit recommendations on your behalf.
-Recommendations must use the required form and will not be accepted in a different format.
+References must use the required form and will not be accepted in a different format.

 We do not have students seek out or propose individualized internship placements.
 The CAPS Fellows Program is not a job placement program, but instead a program that seeks out and develops partnerships with placement organizations that can provide meaningful and intensive learning experiences to a variety of students.

 After you have submitted all application components, your full application will be reviewed by ILAS staff and the CAPS Fellows Program Advisory Committee, which is comprised of faculty and staff members.
 (Note: ILAS Staff are not allowed to write recommendations for applicants.)